-A member of the Bar Association since 2007, Yalchin Imanov represented high profile dissidents in Azerbaijan including Hadija Ismailova.
-On 12 February 2016, a judge of the Nariman District Court of Baku filed a complaint against the lawyer requesting disciplinary sanctions for "unethical" behaviour.
-178 At the time of this writing, no disciplinary measures had been taken against Yalchin Imanov, but any initiation of disciplinary proceedings against him may amount to harassment.
+A member of the Bar Association since 2007, Yalchin Imanov represented high profile dissidents in Azerbaijan including Hadija Ismailova and others.
+On 12 February 2016, a judge of the Nariman District Court of Baku filed a complained against the lawyer requesting disciplinary sanctions for "unethical" behaviour.
+At the time of this writing, no disciplinary measures had been taken against Yalchin Imanov, but the initiation of disciplinary proceedings against him may amount to harassment.